-For many years, engineers and product developers have been developing products through the traditional manufacturing process.
-Now, product development uses 3D design and 3D printing, and thus the designing and manufacturing rules have changed.
-By implementing the design thinking approach, manufacturers can take advantage of the capabilities of 3D printing to create products that revolve around the customer's needs.
+Now that technologies are becoming cheaper, more widely available, and significantly easier for people to engage with, product development uses 3D design and 3D printing for prototyping.
+Thus the designing and manufacturing rules have changed.
+Rapid prototyping, different platforms, and not just 3D printers have impacted the design thinking process and have made thinking tangible much quicker and easier.
+By implementing the design thinking approach, manufacturers can take advantage of the capabilities of 3D printing in the prototyping step to create products that revolve around the customer's needs.
 3D printing is a technology that can rapidly iterate, as 3D models can be quickly manufactured using a 3D printer.
-The prototype can then be tested for any functional or design errors.
-Some examples are the following:
+A group of end-users can then test the prototype for any functional or design errors.